Restore the Research and Development (R&D) Tax Credit to the Most Favorable in the World

-The United States no longer claims the most favorable tax treatment of corporate R&D. Today, 26 of the 34 OECD nations offer R&D tax incentives, and other non-OECD nations like Brazil, India, Russia, Singapore, South Africa, and China do as well.
-A recent analysis by the Information Technology and Innovation Foundation has shown that the United States now ranks 27th of 42 nations studied in terms of R&D tax treatment.
+The United States no longer claims the most favorable tax treatment of corporate R&D. A recent analysis by the Information Technology and Innovation Foundation has shown that the United States now ranks 24th out of 34 nations studied in terms of R&D tax treatment.
 More favorable tax treatment of R&D means that foreign companies are able to invest more heavily in relative terms, with potentially profound implications for innovative advantage over the longer term.
 Moreover, as global companies – including American companies – look for places to invest in R&D, many other countries are now substantially more attractive than the United States.

 Enhance the Tax Provisions of the PATH Act